VIRTUAL RECRUITING DURING COVID-19

 OPEN/UPCOMING HIRING PROCESSES:

-View current openings and apply online.
+View all of our current openings and apply online.
 Search keyword: police.

 Due to COVID-19, we’ve had to change things up a little.
 Our recruiters, who you would typically find out on college campuses, military bases, and attending community events and career fairs, have been sidelined like everyone else.